Galvanized Paint Mil Gauge

 The galvanized coating thickness is a very important process parameter to ensure product quality and improve product corrosion resistance.
-We usually use a galvanized coating thickness gauge to measure the coating thickness.
-This article describes in detail the use of galvanized coating thickness gauges in the galvanizing industry.
-The background knowledge of galvanizing and several different types of galvanized coating thickness gauges are introduced in detail.
+We usually use a galvanized paint mil gauge to measure the coating thickness.
+This article describes in detail the use of galvanized paint mil gauges in the galvanizing industry.
+The background knowledge of galvanizing and several different types of galvanized paint mil gauges are introduced in detail.

 Steel can corrode when electrolytes (such as water) come in contact with the anode and cathode on the steel surface.
 The formation of corrosion holes results in flaky iron oxide, called rust.
 In order to avoid rust, measures must be taken to prevent the formation of corrosion ponds.
 Two common ways to prevent steel corrosion are:

 Cathodic protection (through the use of anodes).

 Form a barrier layer to prevent the electrolyte from contacting the steel.

 Galvanizing is the process of plating the anode layer of zinc on the steel surface to provide protection.
 After galvanizing, we usually need to check the coating thickness, coating appearance, adhesion and uniformity.
 The thickness of the galvanized layer is directly related to the service life of the product, the ability of the protective layer to prevent corrosion and the quality of the product.
 The thicker the zinc coating, the longer the service life of the coated parts.
 Therefore, checking the coating thickness is the most important step in determining the quality of the galvanized coating.